WICG/scheduling-apis/README.md

 We analyzed various scheduling systems, including userspace schedulers above, and determined that the following are core aspects of an effective scheduling system for main thread:

 ### 1. Set of tasks with priority
 Tasks are work items posted by application to be run by scheduler (typically async).
-Tasks can posted at specific priority, based on a pre-determined set of priorities.
+Tasks can be posted at specific priority, based on a pre-determined set of priorities.

 ### 2. “virtual” task-queues for managing groups of tasks
 This is to allow the app to: